amorgun/blender_dow/docs/first_steps.md

 4. Select "OK" in the pop-up window in Blender.

 ## Configuration
-After you've installed the addon you need to open Add-on properties and configure "**Mod folder**" for the addon.
+After you've installed the addon you need to open Add-on properties and configure the "**Mod folder**" for the addon.
 ![preferences1](../images/first_steps/preferences1.png)
 Here I assume you have your mod installed and available in the game.
 It's not strictly necessary but it makes things much easier.
 First of all, find your **game folder**.
 You can do it by clicking "Browse local files" in Steam: